top of page

 When can a foster parent adopt the child in their care?

 If the child is in foster care for 15 out of the most recent 22 months, the Agency may be required to file a termination of parental rights (TPR).
 After the biological parent's rights are terminated, a foster parent may file an Adoption petition.
+In the event the biological parent signs a conditional surrender to the adoption, then the parent's rights are terminated with an agreement for contact after the adoption.

 When do I retain an attorney in foster care adoption?